Collecting failed payments from underserved renters

 Renters received an email about a failed payment, but it lacked clear next steps.
 The link sent them to an “update payment method” flow that didn’t match how they expected to pay their balance with an existing payment method.
 They also couldn’t tell how much they’d be charged—often spanning multiple invoices—leading to partial charges, insufficient funds, and repeated payment failures—even after updating payment.

-We also introduced two new updates:
+To ensure payment flow continuity, we also introduced two new updates:

 Action required section: Previously, renters had no in-account indicator or access to the pay-balance flow.
 We added a dedicated section showing required actions and a link to pay.